Saitama909/Desn2000-project/Developer Guide.md

 A 4x4 Keypad with the 4 row pins configured as inputs and the 4 column pins configured as outputs connected to the **Microcontroller Board** , with related functions located in the `lcd_keypad.c` file.

 **Keypad Input**
-Implemeneted through setting each of the column pins to a high state and checking which row pin is now in a high state
+Implemented through setting each of the column pins to a high state and checking which row pin is now in a high state

 ### LCD

-2 row 16 column, blue background LCD connected to the **Microcontroller Board**, with related functions located in the `lcd_keypad.c` file.  **HD44780** LCD where more information can be found on its datasheet.
+2 row 16 column, blue background LCD connected to the **Microcontroller**, with related functions located in the `lcd_keypad.c` file.  **HD44780** LCD where more information can be found on its datasheet.

 **LCD Display**

 Requires initialisation before use through the `void init_magic()` function in `lcd_keypad.c` file prior to displaying anything on the screen.

+### Motor

+Uses half-step movement to rotate, connected to the coil pins A-D, mainly implemented through the `void Motor` function in `main.c`

+### Microcontroller

+STM32F303RE ARM Microcontroller, controls the other hardware components through its connection, more information on its datasheet and board schematic (https://github.com/Saitama909/Desn2000-project/blob/main/STM32f303re%20DataSheet.pdf and https://github.com/Saitama909/Desn2000-project/blob/main/coaST-schematic.pdf)

+### LEDs

+4 normal LED's next to each of the buttons SW1-SW4 and shift register LED's that utilise the Shift Register RCLK(latch),  Shift Register SRCLK (serial clock) and Shift Register SER (data in) for data input and lighting up.

+### Light Dependent Resistors

+Of the two only `LDR R32` is used in this project and soley in `void LightBrightness()` in `main.c` to determine the brightness of the LED's based on the environmental lighting